PaoloFrigo/monitor-printer/doc/notes.md

 I've added logging functionality, decoupled part of external functionalities into libraries (in a lib folder) and finally listed a set of useful tests (still in progress) for code coverage and continuous integration (CI).

 I've re-organised the documentation and readme (another 30 minutes).

+### SECOND RELEASE

+I've spent about 1.5 hour for adding the [improvements](improvements.md) on long printing jobs and re-organise and update the documentation.